 This phase of program implementation also included secondary schools (N=116) in the clusters that were randomized into treatment; secondary schools in control clusters were untreated (N=273).
 Secondary schools were not, however, the focus of the program: they were not part of the initial piloting, nor were they included in later scale-ups in the state or the national policy.
-In this paper, therefore, we will only focus on results from primary and middle schools.
+We also did not collect independent data on learning outcomes in secondary schools.
+We therefore focus on results from primary and middle schools.
 We did, however, collect one round of process monitoring data on secondary schools and matched schools to administrative data on secondary school (Grade 10) exams.
 For completeness, all results from secondary school are presented in Appendix C.2.
 We find no significant impact on either monitoring, teaching practices, or student test scores in secondary schools as well.